denilsonsa/gamepad-cheatsheet/README.md

+TODO: Write down a proper README.

+TODO: describe here the difference between Xinput and Dinput (link to wikipedia)

+TODO: Describe here the X/Y and A/B buttons.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/denilsonsa/gamepad-cheatsheet/edit/master/README.md) to maintain and preview the content for your website in Markdown files.